minerupset/minerupset.github.io/code-library/docs/js-intro-to-webscraping.md

   const author = await txt4.jsonValue();

-  //Just logging the objects to the console as objects for now console.log({ pageTitle, imagePath, quote, author });
+  //Just logging the objects to the console as objects for now
+  //This is where I'd likely return this object for another method
+  //to handle porting it to the db console.log({ pageTitle, imagePath, quote, author });

   //Close the browser when you're done